Data-Science-Project-2026/ProjectNew/documentation/pipeline.md

 * ingesting arbitrary image folders (recursively), storing only the file path and an optional username hash derived from the filename;
-* calling the `BioClipModel` in batches by re-opening the files from disk and writing species/confidence to `image_species`;
+* calling the `BioClipModel` in batches by re-opening the files from disk and updating the `images` table with species/confidence;
-* invoking the sentiment analyzer on text and writing Bert outputs into `posts`; posts also record a `username_hash` for privacy along with city, park, rating, timestamp, and original text;
+* invoking the sentiment analyzer on text and writing a `sentiment_score` into `posts`; posts also record a `username_hash` for privacy along with city, park, rating, timestamp, and original text;
 * invoking the Qwen service on individual images and comments independently; the